trongan93/satelliteimage-googleearth/README.md

 # Satellite images downloading
+### Author: Trong-An Bui (http://buitrongan.com/)

-To build a landslide image from GLC records.
+To build a landslide image from GLC records by Google Earth Engine API.
 A Landsat, Sentinel, and ALOS satellite image programs are used to create images data.
-### Author: Trong-An Bui (http://buitrongan.com/)
+The old version is build on February 10, 2020 and availble at https://github.com/trongan93/AILandimage

 This is a part of the project "Landslide prediction from Satellite images".
 More detailed details at my personal website and my publications (listened below).